minexew/Shrine/BUILDING.md

 - use the following commands

 ```
-# This only needs to be done once
-git submodule update --init --recursive
-git apply isoparser.patch

 # Some files are provided as diffs against stock TempleOS, this generates the full files
 cd AutoOSInstall && ./apply-patches.sh && cd ..
 cd Shrine && ./apply-patches.sh && cd ..